MicroBinfie/conference2020/src/pages/pages/2020-03-23---access/index.md

 * Switch to the speaking session, which will run through Zoom.
 Links to each session will be posted closer to the date.
 * After a speaking session, return back to the discord for questions and discussion.

+## Things to do before April 12
+* Sign up and Test Zoom.
+There will be a session where you can test you connectivity prior to the event.
+* Sign up and test Discourse.
+There will be a session where you can test you connectivity prior to the event.

 ## Connecting to Discord
 A conference usually has a brick and mortar venue where people and mingle, and talk science.
 For the virtual conference, we will use Discord to fill in this role.
 Discord is a VoIP application that allows multiple text and voice channels and video conferencing for small groups.